EugeneKrapivin/ComoEngineeringBlogPosts/Look out for multiple message schedulers on a service bus.md

 There are many different scheduling mechanisms on a variety of service bus implementations.
 This post will focus on [RabbitMQ](http://www.rabbitmq.com/), [Masstransit](http://masstransit-project.com/), and [Quartz.NET](http://www.quartz-scheduler.net/).

-**RabbitMQ** is open-source, message-broker software that implements the Advanced Message Queuing Protocol ([AMQP](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol)).
+**RabbitMQ** is open source, message-broker software that implements the Advanced Message Queuing Protocol ([AMQP](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol)).
 Put simply, it is a queuing system that transfers messages from one queue to another using a complex system of exchanges and routing rules.[1]

 ![Service bus illustration](https://cloudcasts4storage.blob.core.windows.net/bookimages/ServiceBusOverview_files/image005.png)

 [4]*Message bus illustration*

-**MassTransit** is open source .NET-based Enterprise Service Bus (ESB) software that helps Microsoft developers route messages over service buses such as RabbitMQ, MSMQ, ActiveMQ, etc.[2]
+**MassTransit** is open source, .NET-based Enterprise Service Bus (ESB) software that helps Microsoft developers route messages over service buses such as RabbitMQ, MSMQ, ActiveMQ, etc.[2]

 **Quartz.NET** is a pure .NET library written in C# and is a port for Quartz, the very popular open source Java job scheduling framework.[3]